tmecklem/realtime-web/slides/index.md

 # What are the problems here

-Tim - obvious probvlems for the dev team and company
+Tim - obvious problems for the dev team and company

 Katie - talk about empathy with the user and their goals and needs